 Hiking Trailhead:

 Since I came from Section 3, I will guide you as someone who came from Section 3.
-So picking up from where we left off, the previous section ends at distance post #37.
+Picking up from where we left off, the previous section ends at distance post #37.
 Not long after is our usual trail map above with Mr. Lizard as our guest.
-Can you spot Mr. Lizard?
+Can you spot him?

 By now, you're already at the start of the trail.
 The trail should be on the left side if you're facing the road.
-Distance post #38 will be in front of you if you keep on walking straight.
+Distance post #38 will be in front of you, so keep on walking straight.

 Hiking Trail Highlights: